 There is no single best pet in Grow a Garden 2 because the right choice depends entirely on what you are trying to achieve.
 The four sub-sections below cover the strongest pets for Gold mutations, Rainbow mutations, defense, and AFK farming.
 Each recommendation is based on the pet's ability text and its verified Sheckle spawn price as of July 2026.

 The Golden Dragonfly is the best pet for Gold mutations because its ability doubles the chance that plants and fruit turn Gold.
 Gold mutations are valuable because they multiply crop sale value, and doubling the chance of getting one is the single biggest leverage point in the Gold mutation economy.
+For the full list of every mutation in the sequel, see the GAG2 mutations list.
 At a 9 million Sheckle spawn price the Golden Dragonfly is not cheap, but it pays for itself quickly in any active farming setup.
-A Big or Huge Golden Dragonfly would further amplify the Gold chance, though the exact stacking math (multiplicative vs additive) is currently UNVERIFIED, as noted in the variant section above.
+A Big or Mega Golden Dragonfly would further amplify the Gold chance, though the exact stacking math (multiplicative vs additive) is currently UNVERIFIED, as noted in the variant section above.

 The Bee is the best active defense pet because it patrols the garden and attacks intruders who try to steal fruit.
 The Bear is the best contact defense pet because it attacks intruders on contact and provides a strong deterrent against garden raids.
 Both pets are essential if you are running a high-value fruit farm that attracts raiders.
+For the full night raid mechanics and how to lock down your garden, see the GAG2 night stealing defense guide.
 The Ice Serpent, when released, will add a freeze effect to the defense toolkit, and the Black Dragon will add a fire breath attack.
 Until then, the Bee plus Bear combination is the strongest defense loadout available, optionally paired with Raccoon for offensive fruit theft.

 The Deer is the best AFK farming pet because its ability speeds up plant growth by 10 percent, which compounds over long unattended sessions to significantly increase total harvest.
 The Robin is a strong secondary AFK pet because it eats ripe fruit and drops seeds in exchange, sometimes including rare seeds that would otherwise require manual planting.
 The Monkey is reported to swing around and occasionally pick ripe fruit, delivering it to the player, but its ability is currently UNVERIFIED and may change before formal release.
 For AFK farming, stack growth speed pets and ensure your hunger mechanics (when applicable) are managed before logging off.

 Beyond the map spawn system and the two egg types, Grow a Garden 2 offers additional paths to obtain pets and special variants through the Guild Rewards system and the Auctioneer.
+For the full guild mechanics breakdown, see the GAG2 Guild Guide.
 This system is actively evolving and some details remain UNVERIFIED as of July 2026, but the broad strokes are confirmed.

-Huge, Big, Rainbow, and Huge Rainbow variants of existing pets are also available through Guild Rewards, providing an alternative to rolling 1/1000 odds on map spawns.
+Mega, Big, Rainbow, and Mega Rainbow variants of existing pets are also available through Guild Rewards, providing an alternative to rolling 1/1000 odds on map spawns.
 Common Eggs, Big Eggs, and Rainbow Eggs can be obtained through Guild Rewards and the Auctioneer, giving players who participate in guild activities a steady supply of eggs without spending Sheckles at the egg shop.

 The Auctioneer is a periodic vendor that accepts guild currency or event currency in exchange for premium eggs and variant pets.
-The exact rotation and pricing of the Auctioneer's stock is not yet fully documented and should be treated as UNVERIFIED until you see the live stock in your own game.
+The exact rotation and pricing of the Auctioneer's stock is documented in the GAG2 Auction Guide, though some details should be treated as UNVERIFIED until you see the live stock in your own game.
 Check the Auctioneer regularly if your guild is active, as rare variants appear here more frequently than on map spawns.

-For sprinkler and irrigation planning around your guild farm, see the GAG2 Sprinkler Calculator.
+For sprinkler and irrigation planning around your guild farm, see the GAG2 Sprinkler Guide.
 Combining optimized irrigation with the right pet loadout multiplies your effective farming output per session.

 A Golden Dragonfly costs 9 million Sheckles.
 A Unicorn costs 12 million.
 A Raccoon costs 15 million.
 If you are reading this page, the natural next question is how to actually accumulate that much currency.
+For the full breakdown, see our dedicated guide to making Sheckles fast in Grow a Garden 2.
 The honest answer is that there is no single trick, only a stack of consistent habits that compound over time.
 Players who hit 9 million Sheckles typically combine active farming, mutation stacking, weather timing, and guild participation rather than relying on any one method.

 The second highest leverage action is crop selection.
-Use the GAG2 Crop Planner to identify which crops have the best Sheckle per minute yield at your current progression stage, and rotate your plots accordingly.
-New players often default to whatever seeds are cheapest, but the planner shows that mid-tier seeds with fast growth cycles often outperform expensive slow-growing crops on a per-hour basis.
+Use the GAG2 Seeds Guide to identify which crops have the best Sheckle per minute yield at your current progression stage, and rotate your plots accordingly.
+New players often default to whatever seeds are cheapest, but the seeds guide shows that mid-tier seeds with fast growth cycles often outperform expensive slow-growing crops on a per-hour basis.

 Third, stack mutation pets as soon as you can afford them.
 A single Golden Dragonfly doubles your Gold mutation output, which directly doubles the Sheckle value of every Gold crop you harvest.
 This compounds with weather events, growth speed pets like Deer, and guild yield bonuses.
 The 9 million Sheckle cost of a Golden Dragonfly is recouped within a few active farming sessions for most mid-game players.